tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LP-01-Ins_Welcome.md

 ### Class Objectives

-By the end of the unit, students will be able to:
+By the end of the class, students will be able to:

 * Understand what NLP is, why we use it